itsmee/go-tasks/README.md

 # go-tasks
-Set of small challenges in golang
+Set of small challenges in Golang